TheBazingaProject/Bazinga-2021-2022/README.md

               - Added a To-Do list file so other programmers on the team have something to work on

               - Added all of the files into a new branch on Github, which is java/org/firstinspires/ftc/teamcode

+Jan 12, 2022  - Fixed AutoRedFarWebcam

+              - Added code to AutoRedFarWebcam and now just have to test it

+              - Added back the joystick control for the lift in Teleop